Are you building an audience or just increasing vanity metrics?

-Vanity metrics are numbers that make us look good but that don't do anything for our business and its bottom line.
+Vanity metrics are numbers that make us look good but that don't do anything for our business and its bottom line (and that matters because I believe you should be able to make a difference and a living!).
 Often (for instance, in the case of Social Media followers), they can be easily manipulated.

-Examples of vanity metrics include: followers on our Social Media platforms, Socia Media post, impression, total website visits, and even newsletter subscribers.
+Examples of vanity metrics include: followers on our Social Media platforms, Social Media post, impression, total website visits, and even newsletter subscribers.

 Why are vanity metrics useless?